mbenedix/runninglog/README.md

 # Deployment with Docker Swarm

 ## Before you begin
 Docker Swarm was chosen largely because it is easy to use and supports secrets management.
-Before you begin, you will need two secrets: 1 is a MongoDB connection URI that Mongoose will use to connect to your MongoDB instance and the other is an arbitrary key that the API server will use to generate and validate JWTs (to be clear, the JWT key can be any string you want, but longer is better).
+You will need two secrets: one is a MongoDB connection URI that Mongoose will use to connect to your MongoDB instance and the other is an arbitrary key that the API server will use to generate and validate JWTs (to be clear, the JWT key can be any string you want, but longer is better).
 The Mongo URI should look something like this

 ```mongodb+srv://<username>:<password>@cluster0-rthhi.azure.mongodb.net/test?retryWrites=true&w=majority```